 TV Apps

-If you’re into streaming, watching sports, or enjoying Netflix, we have some bad news for you in this review for 2024.
-Namely, Opera VPN is VERY limited in terms of device support, so don’t expect it to be available on many devices.
+If you’re into streaming, watching sports, or enjoying Netflix, we have some bad news for you in this review for 2025.
+Namely, Opera VPN isn’t great for streaming, except if you pay for its Pro version, which unlocks streaming, torrenting, and more features through a dedicated app.

 Not being a full-fledged VPN, many limits of Opera will arise.
-One of them is the lack of a dedicated VPN app which does limit your possibilities a bit.
-However, Opera has a native VPN app for Android, which is great for Android TV users.
+One of them is the lack of a VPN app which does limit your possibilities a bit.
+However, Opera has a VPN for Android (available within the Opera browser), which is great for Android TV users.

-This means that Android TV users can go on Google Play on their TV and download it right away.
+This means that Android TV users can go on Google Play on their TV and download it right away safely.
 As said earlier in the Opera VPN review, the browser has a native app for Android that also supports the VPN functionality.

 So, if you choose to download Opera on your TV, you’ll also be able to take advantage of this and use it as you’d do on your phone.
 Albeit, Opera will NOT work on other TV systems like Tizen or WebOS, so only those who use Philips or Xiaomi, for instance, will be satisfied.